 In Upper Primary, our students are encouraged to develop at their own pace and challenge themselves and realise their full potential.
 We individualise our programs to cater for children with differing abilities and potential.
 Through our active learning strategies, students are taught to take ownership of their own learning and reflect on their progress.

 Our international teaching staff are highly motivated and have a broad spectrum of teaching experience.

 International Primary Curriculum

 IPC encourages students to develop the ability to learn and acquire the skills required to become life-long learners.
 It is an international, thematic based program and students complete six IPC Units (themes) each year.
 The following subjects are covered in IPC:

-- Art, Geography, History, ICT Technology, Language Arts, Mathematics, Music, Sport, Science, Society
+- Art, Geography, History, ICT Technology, Language, Mathematics, Music, Sport, Science, Society

 The following Specialist Subjects are also taken every week:

 We encourage students to be respectful, confident, responsible and have a clear sense of our core values, attitudes and beliefs.
-Primary students attend weekly assemblies where a wide variety of topics are discussed and a sense of ‘family’ is created to encourage students of all ages and cultures to come together and work as a team.
+Primary students attend weekly assemblies where a wide variety of topics are discussed.
+A sense of ‘family’ is created to encourage students of all ages and cultures to come together and work as a team.
 Assemblies celebrate school life, academic effort and achievement.
-Students receive awards for their academic and personal performance and each term a class has the opportunity to showcase their classwork.
+Students receive awards for their academic and personal performance, and each term, a class has the opportunity to showcase their classwork.

 ISF (International School of Flanders) Waterloo offers additional English as a special provision for students whose mother tongue or first academic language is not English.
 View our policy here.

 Learning support is also offered to students with learning difficulties.
 At an additional cost, an Occupational Therapist is available on site; testing and therapy can be organised during and after school.
 Students with special needs may also qualify to support an IILP (International Individual Learning Plan).